 How it Works

-This is a general guide to how the system works.
+This is a general guide to how the learning management system works.

 The material for this course has been broken down into several smaller lessons, each lesson dealing with a specific area of the overall subject.